You's Penn Badgley Has a Theory Explaining Why You're So Attracted to Joe Goldberg

 Of course, nothing has been the same (online) ever since.

-Penn Bagley, who portrays the creepy bibliophile serial killer Joe Golberg, is aware of how obsessed people have become of his spine-chilling but make it sexy character.
+Penn Badgley, who portrays the creepy bibliophile serial killer Joe Goldberg, is aware of how obsessed people have become of his spine-chilling but make it sexy character.

 Fans of You—based on Caroline Kepnes' books—have watched Joe Goldberg kill time and time again, but still can't get enough (Netflix has officially renewed the series for its third season).